 If you already have an EMV-capable terminal that isn’t active or usable, call your processor to find out when it will be active.
 If they can’t activate it, push back on any EMV non-compliance fees, if they charge them.
 You shouldn’t be penalized for their delay.

-If you don’t have an EMV-capable terminal, call your processor to find out what you need to get set up with one.
+If you don’t have an EMV-capable terminal, call your processor to find out what you need.
 You can also sign up for a free CardFellow account or browse our product directory to find EMV-capable equipment.

-Even if you’re charged the EMV non-enabled fee, you can stop those charges by getting and using an EMV-capable terminal.
-The fee will only be charged while you’re processing with a non-EMV terminal.
+Even if your processor charges the EMV non-enabled fee, you can stop those charges.
+You’ll need to purchase and use an EMV-capable terminal.
+Processors should only charge the fee while you’re processing with a non-EMV terminal.

 The bottom line is that processors and banks want you to move to EMV equipment because it’s more secure for everyone.
 If you’ve been holding off on EMV-capable equipment you may want to think about upgrading before more processors begin imposing expensive fees.